rs-embedded/fdt-rs/README.md

 extern crate fdt_rs;
 use fdt_rs::*;

-// Place a device tree image into the rust binary.
+// Place a device tree image into the rust binary and
-// Align it at 32-byte boundaries by using a wrapper struct.
+// align it to a 32-byte boundary by using a wrapper struct.
 #[repr(align(4))] struct _Wrapper<T>(T);
 pub const FDT: &[u8] = &_Wrapper(*include_bytes!("../tests/riscv64-virt.dtb")).0;

 fn main() {
-    // Initialize the devtree using raw an &[u8] array let devtree = unsafe {
+    // Initialize the devtree using an &[u8] array. let devtree = unsafe {

         // Get the actual size of the device tree after reading its header.